Tsingzao/DeepGenerativeVideoPrediction/README.md

 # DeepGenerativeVideoPrediction

-We provide the source code and trained model of our paper "Deep Generative Video Prediction" (submitted to IEEE Signal Processing Letters).
+We provide the source code and trained model of our paper "Deep Generative Video Prediction" (submitted to Pattern Recognition Letters).

 # Preliminary
 Kears >= 1.1.2